kkakkkka/ETRIS/README.md

-# Bridging Vision and Language Encoders: Parameter-Efficient Tuning for Referring Image Segmentation
+# ETRIS

-This is an official PyTorch implementation of the ETRIS.
+This is an official PyTorch implementation of [Bridging Vision and Language Encoders: Parameter-Efficient Tuning for Referring Image Segmentation]().

 <div align="center" width="300px" height="400px">